Long Beach City College: Academics

 Long Beach City College offers a wide range of programs, including business, health, trade and industry, communications, and liberal arts, as well as a wide variety vocational programs spanning various occupational trades.
-The college is recognized nationally for its nursing program, and has an honors program for its high-achieving students.
+The college has an honors program for its high-achieving students.
 The English as a Second Language (ESL) program is one of the largest on campus.

-The college is divided into six schools.
+The college is divided into six schools: